Parent Information: SEND Information Report 2019/2020

 • After the school has sent in the request to the Local Authority (with a considerable amount of information about your child, including some from you), they will decide whether they think your child’s needs (as described in the paperwork provided) seem complex enough to need a statutory assessment.
 If this is the case, they will ask you and all professionals involved with your child to write a report outlining your child’s needs.
 If the LA Panel agrees to a statutory assessment, an EHCP will be drawn up.
 If they do not think your child needs this, they will ask the school to continue with the support at SEND Support Status.

-• The EHCP will outline the number of hours of individual/small group support your child will receive from an additional adult funded by the LA, how the support should be used and what strategies must be put in place.
-It will also have long and short-term goals for your child.
+• The EHCP will outline the level of top-up funding the school will receive from the LA, how the support should be used and what strategies must be put in place.
+It will also have long term outcomes for your child.

-• The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.
+• The top-up funding will pay for an additional adult who may be used to support your child with whole class learning, run individual programmes or run small groups including your child.

 This type of support is available for children whose learning needs are: